robdingwall123/sluggle/README.md

 ## Configuration

+The following IRC commands exist for configuration:

+ * ignore {add|del|list} nick
+ * op

+The ignore command enables existing bots (or nicks) to be ignored.
+This is a sensible precaution against bot wars.
+Run without arguments will show a list of bots currently ignored.

+The op command simply responds depending on whether or not you are a channel op, it currently has no other purpose.

-Configuration is done via config files, which must be unique for each IRC server to which you will be connecting.
+All other configuration is done via the config files, which must be unique for each IRC server to which you will be connecting.

 Both Bing and Wolfram Alpha require API keys, which should be included in the config file.